February, 2002

 Make sure your name, address, and phone number are on the labels - both on the sleeve and on the tape itself.

-Include the source code on the CD as well.
+Include the source code on the disc as well.
 If you're interviewing for a programmer job, they want to see if you write clean code.
 Include a printout of a page or two of sample code.

 Website